All Products

 PHP

-The following sample PHP code provides an example on how to initialize a client and query the list of data tables in an instance:
+The following PHP sample code shows how to initialize a client and retrieve the names of all data tables in an instance.

 <?php